Jianmin2drugai/Jianmin2drugai.github.io/_pages/about.md

 ---
 Hello, welcome to Jianmin personal website.
 I was born and raised in Minle county of Zhangye city(张掖市民乐县) in Gansu(甘肃) Province, China.

-Currently,I'm a Ph.D. candidate（2021.03.01 to present） in department of Integrative Biotechnology at <a href="https://www.yonsei.ac.kr/en_sc/">Yonsei University</a> in Republic of Korea, advised by Prof. Kyoung Tai No and Prof. YoungSoo Kim.
+Currently,I'm a Ph.D. candidate（2021.03.01 to present） in department of Integrative Biotechnology at <a href="https://www.yonsei.ac.kr/en_sc/">Yonsei University</a> in Republic of Korea, advised by <a href="https://www.csblab.or.kr/">Prof. Kyoung Tai No</a> and <a href="https://chembio.yonsei.ac.kr/">Prof. YoungSoo Kim</a>.

 My research involves drug discovery, medicinal chemistry,(generative) artificial intelligence, deep learning, chemoinformatics, and bioinformatics.
 I focus on applying deep learning methods and computational techniques to unlock drug R&D and health computing.